A project can consist of one or more modules and each module corresponds to a separate text intelligence engine.

 Rules and script file are plain text files and you use the Studio editor to manage their contents, but it's always possible editing them from outside Studio.

-This is the folder in which to put the document you use to develop and test the project.
+This is the folder in which to put the documents you use to develop and test the project.

 Analysis command act on the files of this folder this way: